nadavhacmun/Face-generation/README.md

 # Face-generation
-This is my solution to the human face generation project by udacity - https://github.com/udacity/deep-learning In this project I use GANS to generate images of human faces and numbers from the MNIST dataset.
+This is my solution to the human face generation project by udacity - https://github.com/udacity/deep-learning <br>
+In this project I use GANS to generate images of human faces and numbers from the MNIST dataset.

 ## Resources